Fort Bonifacio (barangay): Establishment as Taguig barangay

 Barangay Fort Bonifacio was created as a barangay of Taguig by virtue of the Sangguniang Panlungsod Ordinance No. 68 Series of 2008 out of Barangay Western Bicutan.
+The western part of Barangay Ususan, which consists of the Bonifacio Global City and Manila American Cemetery, became part of the new barangay as well.
 It started to function on April 4, 2009, under the first appointed barangay officials with Armando Lopez as its first barangay captain and six barangay kagawads.

-On July 1, 2019, Taguig's 2nd district Representative Lani Cayetano filed House Bill No. 349 that seeks to create Fort Bonifacio as a barangay of Taguig.
-As of July 23, however, the bill is pending with the House Committee on Local Government.
+Despite being recognized as a barangay of Taguig, it was among the excluded barangays from the Internal Revenue Allotment.
+To address this, House Bills were filed in each legislature since the 16th Congress to officially establish Fort Bonifacio as a barangay of Taguig.
+As of 2025, a law has not been enacted to grant it a legislative charter.

 Geography

-Barangay Fort Bonifacio is bounded by barangays Dasmariñas, Forbes Park and the disputed Embo barangays of Pitogo, South Cembo, and West Rembo in Makati on the north; the barangays East Rembo and Pembo in Makati and a portion of the land claimed by barangay Ususan, Taguig on the east; barangays Pinagsama and Western Bicutan in Taguig on the south; and Barangay 183 in Pasay on the southwest.
+Barangay Fort Bonifacio is bounded by barangays of Magallanes, Dasmariñas, Forbes Park in Makati and the Embo barangays of Pitogo, South Cembo, and West Rembo in Taguig on the north; the barangays East Rembo and Pembo and a portion of the land claimed by barangay Ususan on the east; barangays Pinagsama and Western Bicutan on the south; and Barangay 183 in Pasay on the southwest.

-On the side of Makati, Fort Bonifacio is officially divided into two barangays: Post Proper Northside, which has been occupied by Bonifacio Global City, and Post Proper Southside, which is mainly occupied by the Fort Andres Bonifacio of the Philippine Army and Manila American Cemetery.
-Both barangays are under Makati's 2nd District and are accessible via Lawton Avenue, Kalayaan Avenue, C5, and McKinley Road.
+The barangay overlaps two Inner Fort barangays previously claimed by Makati, namely: Post Proper Northside, which has been occupied by Bonifacio Global City, and Post Proper Southside, which is mainly occupied by the Fort Andres Bonifacio and McKinley West.
+Since 2023, both barangays are part of Taguig as well.

 The Bonifacio High Street forms the physical core of Bonifacio Global City and is essentially designed as a three-by-three matrix of high-tech offices and residential buildings, retail outlets and pedestrian-friendly roads and walkways.
 The grid approach ensures a city center that is easy to navigate.
 The 5th and 11th Avenues and 32nd and 26th Streets serve as the boundaries of the city center.
-The One Bonifacio High Street, Where the PSE Tower, which houses the unified trading floor of the Philippine Stock Exchange, along with the Shangri-La at the Fort, Manila is also located.
+The One Bonifacio High Street, where the PSE Tower, which houses the unified trading floor of the Philippine Stock Exchange, along with the Shangri-La at the Fort, Manila is also located.